Maelstromeous/k8s-cluster/README.md

 # k8s-cluster
-Configuration and associated scripts to provision a Rancher cluster.
+Configuration and associated scripts to provision a Rancher cluster, as well as deploying a hello world application workload.

 This setup assumes you are using ubuntu boxes.
 PRs are welcome for other OSes.